anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 ```
 <div id="example20"></div>

 `axisTitleX` and `axisTitleY` set titles of the axes. `ticksRotateX` and `ticksRotateY` allow to rotate ticks.
-The angle of rotation must be
-set in degrees and lie between 0 and 90.
+The angle of rotation must be set in degrees and lie between 0 and 90.
 Any values outside this range will be put into it.
-It is also possible to define what ticks to show
-and to replace their lables with something esle.
-To this end, `ticksX` and `ticksY` one should set to one or several columns of values.
-The
-first column is always where to put ticks.
-Next columns are optional and they allow to specify with what to replace tick values (one tick
-can be replaced with several values simultaneously, as if you have several axes at the same time).
+It is also possible to define what ticks to show and to replace their labels with something else.
+To this end, one of the `ticksX` and `ticksY` should be set to one or several columns of values.
+The first column is always where to put ticks.
+The next columns are optional, and they allow to specify with what to replace tick values (one tick can be replaced with several values simultaneously as if you have several axes at the same time).

-Imagine now in the Iris dataset some values are missing.
-By default these points are moved to the left upper corner of the plot, but what if
-we want to show them as well?
-We can replace NAs with some numerc value that is smaller than all our real values and then change tick labels to
+Imagine now some values in the Iris dataset are missing.
+By default, these points are moved to the left upper corner of the plot, but what if we want to show them as well?
+We can replace NAs with some numeric value that is smaller than all our real values and then change tick labels to indicate that.
-indicate that.

 ```r